stormkit-io/www-stormkit-io/content/docs/features--custom-headers.md

 # Custom Headers

+By default, Stormkit looks for a `_headers` file in your repository root.
+If you need to use a different location, you can specify it by navigating to **Environment > Config > Headers > File Location** in your Stormkit dashboard.

-To enable Stormkit to add custom headers to served files, follow these steps:
+To enable custom headers for your served files:

-- Introduce a file containing rules into your code base.
-- Include the file name in the build parameters.
+1. Create a `_headers` file in your repository root (or specify a custom location in your Stormkit dashboard)
+2. Define your header rules using the format described below

 Check out our [YouTube](https://www.youtube.com/watch?v=0-JE_MoXP68) video to see it in action.

-**Note: Custom headers are not applied to responses from functions.**
+**Note: Custom headers are not applied to responses from serverless functions.**

 Header rules are structured in multi-line blocks.
-Each block begins with a URL or URL pattern specifying where the rule's headers should take effect.
-Following this, a list of header names and their corresponding values is indented on the subsequent line.
+Each block begins with a URL or URL pattern that specifies where the rule's headers should take effect.
+Following this, header names and their corresponding values are listed on indented lines.

 ```
+# Apply X-Message to all requests
 /*
-  # This will be applied all file types
   X-Message: Hello World!

-  # These will be applied only for Javascript files
+# Apply following headers to .js files only
 /*.js
-  # Allow CORS for JS files.
   Access-Control-Allow-Origin: *
   Access-Control-Allow-Headers: *
   Access-Control-Allow-Methods: *